 Core messages:

-1) Fish and their ecological interactions with other species are integral for the function and structure of the Wadden Sea ecosystem.

-2) Several fish species are in decline due to various known and unknown reasons.
+1) Several fish species are in decline due to various known and unknown reasons.

-3) Climate change- induced alterations of inland water management and sea level rise will pose increasing challenges to migratory fish
+3) Climate change- and sea level rise will pose increasing challenges to migratory fish

-4) Various bottlenecks constricting life cycle connectivity of fish exist and need to be mitigated, among them physical barriers, anthropogenic mortality at different life stages and habitat destruction.
+2) Various bottlenecks constricting life cycle connectivity of fish exist and need to be mitigated, among them physical barriers, [anthropogenic mortality at different life stages and habitat destruction.]

-5) Until 2050, numerous sluices and pumping stations need to be refurbished, offering a window of opportunity to consider life-cycle connectivity for migratory fish.
+4) Until 2050, numerous sluices and pumping stations need to be refurbished, offering a window of opportunity to consider life-cycle connectivity for migratory fish.